dannyboy-1412/accuknox-task/README.md

 ```
 This will start a development server at `http://localhost:8000/`.
 You can access your app by visiting this URL in your web browser.

+Run Docker Compose
+If you're using Docker, you can run the following command in the root directory to start the containers: docker-compose up -d This will start the containers in detached mode.
+You can then access your app by visiting http://localhost:8000/ in your web browser.

 Other Commands
 ---------------